If you’re thinking about a Bali-based education for your kids, here's the lowdown on your options for international schools in Bali.

 Whether you and the family are looking for a fresh start here in Bali, or you’re a long-time expat with your sights set on a Bali-based education for your kids, we asked mum and fellow expat Rebecca Foreman to find the very best international schools in Bali – all in a bid to make your decision-making easier!

-Note: due to the current Coronavirus pandemic, most of Bali’s international school campuses are currently closed and offering online learning only.
-You’ll want to check in with the schools directly for information on when the campuses plan to reopen.
+Note: due to the current Coronavirus pandemic, some of Bali’s international school campuses are currently closed and offering online learning only.
+You’ll want to check in with the schools directly for information on when certain campuses plan to reopen.

 1. Australian Independent School (AIS)